 The C-HR’s bold looks are what's most likely to make you choose it over the other cars here.
 Doing so means you make sacrifices when it comes to practicality, but not unduly large ones.
 There’s good space in the rear despite the sloping roofline, although anyone over six feet tall may struggle.
 In terms of an advance payment, you'll need to find at least £495 to get one on Motability, as of October 2020.

 Offered alongside its conventional hybrid sibling on the Motability scheme, the plug-in hybrid version of the Kia Niro is a similarly strong choice and makes the most sense if you plan on spending much of your time driving shorter distances or in built-up areas.
 A larger battery brings a pure-electric range of around 30 miles, while the same decent chassis and 1.6-litre petrol engine remain.
 It feels broadly similar to drive, but that’s no bad thing.

 The Niro PHEV remains a practical small SUV, too – there’s loads of space for passengers both front and rear, while large doors and a sensible ride height mean getting in and out should be easy for those with mobility issues.
 You’ll have to sacrifice some boot space to the PHEV’s larger battery, however – the 382-litre boot in the normal car shrinks to 324 litres in the plug-in.
-As of March 2020, the Kia Niro PHEV is available on Motability in top-spec ‘3’ trim with an advance payment of £999.
+As of October 2020, the Kia Niro PHEV is available on Motability in '2' trim for an advance payment of £2,699, or top-spec ‘3’ trim with an advance payment of £3,299.